crisr10/burger/README.md

 # Burger

-Imput a burger.
-The app grabs the name and creates a box that allows the user to devour it.
+Input a burger.
+The app grabs the name and creates the burger, the user can then devour it.